hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 .. note::

   GraphQL Engine does not currently support conflicting top level nodes, so please be careful with your custom schema's nomenclature and ensure that the top-level node names in it do not clash with the top-level nodes in GraphQL Engine's schema.
+Also, having remote GraphQL nodes and Hasura nodes in a single query/mutation will throw an error.
+These limitations will be addressed in upcoming iterations.

 Step-2: Merge remote schema